thijsvdanker/puppet-kiosk/README.md

 Puppet module to install a simple kiosk browser.It installs bare Xorg, Openbox window manager and:

 * kiosk::java =
 Java applet with transparent mouse cursor.
+There is a zip file with the open code and a protected zip file with Naturalis images.
 * kiosk::chrome =
 Chrome browser gpu forced with transparent mouse cursor, together with Squid3 local proxy.
 Made for html5.
 There is also a possibility to enable apache2.